Skip to main content

 Use a code linting tool with a plugin to your editor, so that your code is automatically checked for issues.

-Use pre-commit to run the linting tool before each commit to source control.
+Use pre-commit hooks to run the linting tool before each commit to source control.
 You should also run the linting tool with your CI system, so that it rejects any code that does not meet the standards for your project.

 Use Type Hinting #